How credibility compounds

 A few weeks ago I logged load number 5,000 of laundry since leaving home.

 The same is true about partnerships.
 I’ve closed 250+ deals in my career.
-Some small, many transformative.
+Some small, many significant.

 At Drop Bio Health, we published our peer reviewed evidence.

-And you can sure that the people across the table from you can feel the difference.
+And the people across the table from you will feel the difference.

 What this means for you